flatironinstitute/ccn-template/docs/notes/07-data.md

     See [the repository of plenoptic presentations](https://github.com/LabForComputationalVision/plenoptic_presentations#assets) for an example of how this strategy is used, both interactively for the user and in Github actions.

+!!! example

+    See [this example](../../generated/gallery/plot_osf/) to see how to do the following in a cross-platform way using Python.

 To use the OSF as a storage provider, do the following:

 - If you do not have an account, create one [on the OSF website](https://osf.io).
 - Create a project for your library.
 I recommend having a single project per library, to have everything in one place.
+- Make the project public.
+OSF projects are private by default, but we need the project to be public so we can download its files without requiring authentication.
 - Prepare your files.
 I recommend grouping files into zip or tar archives based on how they will be used.
 For example, one archive containing all files required for the tests and another for those required for the documentation.
 - Upload your files.
 You can do this through the OSF website or via the [osfclient](https://github.com/osfclient/osfclient), a python command-line tool.
 - Click on your newly uploaded file and note the url.
 It will be formatted something like `https://osf.io/{KEY}`, where `{KEY}` is an alphanumeric string of length 5 (e.g., `spu5e`).